Berrien County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that might support your case, such as witness statements, dashcam footage, or medical records.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any other information that challenges the basis for your arrest.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Berrien County can provide invaluable assistance in preparing for and representing you at the ALR hearing.
-They understand the law, the procedures, and the arguments that are most likely to be successful.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Berrien County can be invaluable in preparing for the ALR hearing.
+They can help you gather evidence, present your case effectively, and navigate the legal complexities of the administrative process.

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the state has met its burden of proof and upholds the license suspension.
+• Suspension Upheld: If the hearing officer determines that the state has met its burden of proof, your license will be suspended.

-• Suspension Overturned: The hearing officer finds that the state has not met its burden of proof and overturns the license suspension, allowing you to keep your driving privileges.
+• Suspension Overturned: If the hearing officer determines that the state has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.

 • Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.